JeffreyYu2018/personal-websitev4/_posts/2021-09-28-going-off-the-beaten-path.md

 ![](../uploads/091821_donut.png)

-Because it’s in these moments of fucking up and living off what is considered normal that I’ve truly felt like I’ve grown and lived true to myself.
+Because it’s in these moments of screwing up and living off what is considered normal that I’ve truly felt like I’ve grown and lived true to myself.

 Yes, I know that my new path isn’t that nontraditional and is pretty cushy.
 But as someone who thought that his path in life was working at a corporate job for 40 years in SWE for the rest of his life, this is a MAJOR break in my life philosophy up to this point.